robert-clayton/audible-activator/README.md

 A script to retrieve your activation data (activation_bytes) from Audible servers.

-Last tested on macOS 10.14.1 + Google Chrome 70 + ChromeDriver 2.44 in
+Last tested on Fedora 32 in June, 2020.
-November, 2018.

 ## Donations